 Notes:

-For this recipe, I started with my beloved lavender lemon scone base, a soft, fragrant dough that never fails.
+For this recipe, I started with my lavender lemon scone recipe as a base.
+It has a soft, fragrant dough that never fails.
 I added a bit of orange zest this time, simply because I felt the citrusy brightness would pair beautifully with the lilac’s delicate floral notes.
 It’s completely optional, and you can easily use lemon zest instead if that’s what you have on hand.
-Whichever you choose, you’ll only need the zest—not the juice—so feel free to enjoy the rest of the fruit in a glass of water or save it for another recipe.
+Whichever you choose, you’ll only need the zest, not the juice, so feel free to enjoy the rest of the fruit in a glass of water or save it for another recipe.

 a plate of pastries with white frosting and purple flowers